 At under £10 this offers a Class 4 speed (4MB/s minimum) and more than enough storage for some holiday snaps with some videos as well.
 Kingston say all its cards are 100% tested and are backed by a lifetime warranty.

 Best for: compact camera users and holiday snappers

-Best for: Sony camera users, compact and DSLR users (if amateur)
+Best for: compact users and amateur DSLR users